undefinedlabs/scope-for-swift-action/README.md

 ## Configuration

-As described in the yml, these are the optional parameters of the action:
+These are the optional parameters of the action:

 ```yaml
 workspace: .xcworkspace file, if not set workspace will be autoselected